Pupil Premium and Catch up Funding

 - Staff CPD.
 Specialist CtG Co-ordinators and Lead Teachers support staff to meet the needs of all pupils through training and sharing best practice.

-- A record number of pupils secured further education, employment or training upon leaving school in 2016 (100%).
+- A sustained number of pupils secured further education, employment or training upon leaving school in 2017 (100%).
 Since 2012/13 the number of Disadvantaged pupils in further education, employment and/or training has been above National figures.

 |||Y11 RESULTS||PP||Non PP|

-- 100% of the 23 Year 7 pupils entering the school below level 4 for reading and maths improved their reading ages.
-83% improved their reading ages by more than one year (above expected progress).
+- 36% of the 89 Year 7 pupils entering the school below 100 (Expected Standard at Key Stage 2) for reading and maths improved their reading ages.

 Pupil Premium Grant and Catch-Up Premium Funding Allocations